 Was it announced as a sell-out?
 And was anyone actually there?

-there was a pretty big crowd today, but like i said they arrived late and were never really into the game except for a few times in the 4th quarter. they did smooch cam, and after that was over, they panned the crowd for another couple mins and everyone was still smooching anyway. but yeah, pretty boring overall.
+haha dre. we didn't bother lee, they don't even bother announcing sellouts anymore because it would seem silly. every game has a couple thousand empty seats, and it sucks because i can't sell them!! haha. there was a pretty big crowd today, but like i said they arrived late and were never really into the game except for a few times in the 4th quarter. they did smooch cam, and after that was over, they panned the crowd for another couple mins and everyone was still smooching anyway. but yeah, pretty boring overall.

 Flip proving why he can't win in the playoffs.
 He just has no clue how to make adjustments.
 Helen Keller could see that having a big on Nocioni was KILLING us.
 Outside of Max, our bigs play small, so Nocioni can guard them, but they cannot guard him.
 Never ONCE did Flip matchup with them by going to Jarvis at PF.
 It was the most obvious move on the planet, and Flip is still oblivious.
 He even put NAZR on him at one point!